-THE 1800 Musical Theater I
+THE 1800 Musical Theater I 3 credits, GE: The Arts

 Students study the theory and practice of musical theater through history, music, and dance.
 Students identify appropriate audition material and analyze solo, duet, and group dance numbers.
 The class focuses on understanding all aspects of the performer: singing, acting, and dancing.
 Students deconstruct the history and cultural significance of musical, theatre, especially through textual analysis.
 Open Education Resources are used in partnership with the work in class for a weekly reflection journal that builds critical thinking skills.